vaadin/vaadin-usage-statistics/README.md

 * Whether you are a registered vaadin.com user or not (true/false)
 * Whether you are a Vaadin Pro user or not (true/false)
 * Browser user-agent string
+* The IP address the statistics is sent from

 ## Opting out
 To opt-out from statistics, install the no-op version of the `vaadin-usage-statistics` package using